 After you pay your copayment, the amount DMBA pays on behalf of the Student Medical Benefit is your benefit (for example, 80%).
-The amount you pay (the remaining 20%) is your co-share (see page 35).
+The amount you pay (the remaining 20%) is your co-share.

 Services received outside of the SHC that have not been referred or authorized may not be covered and are subject to review.